null

 How to Choose Dahlias

 The main thing to consider when choosing dahlias is the space you have available to grow them.
 Some dahlias can grow to heights of 5 or 6 feet, while others are much shorter and will live happily in a pot.
 Because there are hundreds of different cultivars and varieties, the only way to know the eventual size of a dahlia is to read the plant tag or the description in the catalog or online—something you should definitely do.
-After all, who wants to have to yank out a big, beautiful plant right before it blooms because it's outgrowing its space?
-Best success tip: Choose dahlias from the Miracle-Gro® Brilliant Blooms* collection and you'll be starting out super strong!
+When growing dahlias in pots, choose varieties that top out at 2 feet or less when fully grown.

 Where to Plant Dahlias

 Dahlias are sun lovers, so plant them where they'll receive at least 6 hours of sunlight per day.
-In the South and other warm climates, a bit of afternoon shade during the hottest part of the day is fine, as long as they've received sun the rest of the day.
-When growing in pots, choose dahlia varieties that top out at 2 feet or less when fully grown.
+In the South and other warm climates, a bit of afternoon shade during the hottest part of the day is fine, as long as they receive sun the rest of the day.
+If you're planting in containers, be sure to place them where they’ll receive plenty of sunshine.

 How to Plant Dahlias